Faculty

 photo of R. Jay Wallace

 R. Jay Wallace William and Trudy Ausfahl Chair in Philosophy (B. Phil., University of Oxford; Ph.D., Princeton University).
 His interests lie mainly in moral philosophy and the history of ethics.
 Recently he has written on promising, constructivism, resentment, hypocrisy, love, regret and affirmation, and obligation.
 His publications include Responsibility and the Moral Sentiments (Harvard), The View from Here (Oxford), and The Moral Nexus (Princeton).
-During the past few years he has taught undergraduate courses on ethics, moral psychology, and free will and graduate seminars on population ethics, reactive attitudes, the evolution of moral capacities, and the moral standing of animals.
+During the past few years he has taught undergraduate courses on ethics, moral psychology, and free will and graduate seminars on population ethics, reactive attitudes, the evolution of moral capacities, the moral standing of animals, and rational agency.

 Daniel Warren Associate Professor of Philosophy (M.D., University of Pennsylvania; Ph.D., Harvard University).
 His work focuses on Kant and on the history and philosophy of science in the 17th and 18th centuries.
 Recent papers have concerned Kant and the apriority of space, Kant’s conception of things in themselves, and Kant’s dynamics.
 He teaches courses on introductory logic, bioethics, personal identity, and Kant; recent seminars have been about Leibniz, transcendental arguments, and self-knowledge.